JupiterOne/sdk/packages/integration-sdk-cli/src/bocchi/README.md

 the only code the developer (may) need to write is the more involved, vendor-specific logic.

-To try Bocchi out with, you can use the example template [here](./docs/template/examples/signalSciences.json).
+To try Bocchi out, you can use the example template [here](./docs/template/examples/signalSciences.json).

 ## The Template